-Table 2 lists the time-of-day and day-of-week when air tours may occur.
+Table 2 lists the time-of-day and day-of-week operating parameters.

 Table 2.
-Air Tour Authorizations by Time-of-Day and Day-of-Week
+Air Tour Time-of-Day and Day-of-Week Restrictions by Operator

-Air Tour Operator Time-of-Day Day-of-Week Arrow West Aviation, Inc. / Slickrock Air Guides, Inc. (Redtail Aviation) One hour after sunrise until three hours before sunset.
-The NPS can establish temporary no-fly periods that apply to air tours for special events or planned Park management.
-Adams, Bruce M. (Southwest Safaris) One hour after sunrise until three hours before sunset.
-The NPS can establish temporary no-fly periods that apply to air tours for special events or planned Park management.
-American Aviation, Inc. (Frog Air, American Air Charter) One hour after sunrise until three hours before sunset.
-The NPS can establish temporary no-fly periods that apply to air tours for special events or planned Park management.
-Grand Canyon Airlines, Inc. (Grand Canyon Airlines, Scenic Airlines, Grand Canyon Scenic Airlines) One hour after sunrise until three hours before sunset.
-The NPS can establish temporary no-fly periods that apply to air tours for special events or planned Park management.
+Air Tour Operator Time-of-Day Day-of-Week Courtney Aviation, Inc. (Courtney Aviation, Yosemite Flight Tours) Two hours after sunrise until two hours before sunset The NPS can establish temporary no-fly periods that apply to air tours for special events or planned Park management.
+Maverick Helicopters, Inc. Two hours after sunrise until two hours before sunset The NPS can establish temporary no-fly periods that apply to air tours for special events or planned Park management.